 A vehicle like the 2019 Porsche Cayenne S is very hard to review.
 It’s just one of those impossibly perfect vehicles that do everything so damn well.
 It makes me sick to my stomach.
 You know those overachieving, immensely good-looking couples that speak three languages, have doctorate degrees and own that perfect cottage house by the lake, in which they bring their equally perfect kids over the weekend?
 That’s what the Cayenne S is.
-This also explains why it’s those kinds of people that buy these things.
+This also explains why it’s those kinds of people who buy these things.

 Climb The Ladder